Venture Capital Program

-Tax credit budgets are limited and tax credits are available on a first come first serve basis.
-VCCs and EBCs are encouraged to claim tax credits as soon as possible.
+Tax credit budgets are limited.
+VCCs and EBCs are encouraged to claim tax credits as soon as possible after raising investment.

 To ensure that all investors who invested in a registered business receive a tax credit, we have changed the way we manage our tax credit budgets.
-As a result, some investors will receive a tax credit certificate with a Taxation Year of 2019 listed on the certificate.
-This refers to the tax budget year a tax credit was claimed against and is not the year that the tax credit amount must be claimed in when filing a tax return.
+As a result, those investors who invested during calendar 2020 will receive a tax credit certificate with a Taxation Year of 2020 listed on the certificate.
+This refers to the tax budget year a tax credit was claimed in.

 The Canada Revenue Agency (CRA) uses the Investment Date on the certificate to determine if the tax credit can be applied to the previous year’s tax return.